XetalSL/stateful.lsl/README.md

 # stateful.lsl
-stateful.lsl is a preprocessor macro library for lsl scripts that enables defining structured messages that self update internal fields/variables of lsl scripts.
+stateful.lsl is a small preprocessor macro library for lsl scripts that enables defining structured messages that self update internal fields/variables of lsl scripts.

 Structured messages can be easily defined as being passed between linked prims or region prims.